FACT SHEET: Total Eclipse Weekend Columbia, S.C.

 - Total eclipse viewing event at Sesquicentennial State Park in Northeast Columbia, S.C.

-- Tent camping and eclipse viewing at Siesta Cove Marina & RV Park on Lake Murray
+- Tent camping and eclipse viewing at Siesta Cove Marina & RV Park on Lake Murray (sold out)

 - Picnic and eclipse viewing in the wide-open fields of Camp Discovery